BxCppDev/bxrabbitmq/README.md

 the SuperNEMO experiment software.
 It provides formula for CMake, Doxygen, Boost, curl, libssl... and various other software that should be used in place of system packages.

-2017-01-29: brew formula for curlpp and bxjsontools are not available yet.
+2017-01-29: brew formula for curlpp, rabbitmq-c, bxjsontools and bxrabbitmq are not available yet.

 ### Download the source code from GitHub:
 ```sh